ivanpaulovich/clean-architecture-video-tutorials/README.md

 # Clean Architecture Video Tutorials

-Live Streaming and Video Tutorials on Clean Architecture, DDD, TDD using .NET Core every week on Paulovich.NET Youtube channel.
-Check out the following schedule to not miss any topic!
+Live Streaming and Video Tutorials on Clean Architecture, DDD and TDD using .NET Core published every week on Paulovich.NET Youtube channel.
+Check out the following schedule so you don't miss the topics!

 ## Season 01 - Create an Account Balance Service